dhongu/deltatech/deltatech_vendor_stock/readme/DESCRIPTION.rst

 Features:
- - Actualizare cantitate disponibila la furnizor in datele de baza ale produsului
+  - Update available quantity at supplier in product base data
- - Afisare cantitate disponibila la furnizor in comanda de vanzare
+  - Display available quantity at supplier in sale order
- - Afisare icontia cu galben daca momenta cantitatea este zero dar urmeaza sa vina
+  - Display icon with yellow if current quantity is zero but will come